-Chapter 4, verse 2, John is “in the Spirit” and the first thing he sees is “a throne in heaven with someone sitting on it.”
+Chapter 4, verse 2, John is “in the Spirit” and the first thing he sees is a throne in heaven with someone sitting on it.
 The scene that now unfolds provides the framework for understanding what drives the rest of what we’ll read in this book.
 Verse three:

-“and there before me was a throne in heaven with someone sitting on it.
-And the one who sat there had the appearance of jasper and carnelian.
-A rainbow, resembling an emerald, encircled the throne.
-Surrounding the throne were twenty-four other thrones, and seated on them were twenty-four elders.
-They were dressed in white and had crowns of gold on their heads.
-From the throne came flashes of lightning, rumblings and peals of thunder.
-Before the throne, seven lamps were blazing.
-These are the seven spirits of God.
-Also before the throne there was what looked like a sea of glass, clear as crystal.
-In the center, around the throne, were four living creatures, and they were covered with eyes, in front and in back.
-The first living creature was like a lion, the second was like an ox, the third had a face like a man, the fourth was like a flying eagle.
-Each of the four living creatures had six wings and was covered with eyes all around, even under his wings.”
-(Rev 4:3-8).
+“And he who sat there had the appearance of jasper and carnelian, and around the throne was a rainbow that had the appearance of an emerald.
+Around the throne were twenty-four thrones, and seated on the thrones were twenty-four elders, clothed in white garments, with golden crowns on their heads.
+From the throne came flashes of lightning, and rumblings and peals of thunder, and before the throne were burning seven torches of fire, which are the seven spirits of God, and before the throne there was as it were a sea of glass, like crystal.
+And around the throne on each side of the throne, are four living creatures, full of eyes in front and behind: the first living creature like a lion, the second living creature like an ox, the third living creature with the face of a man, and the fourth living creature like an eagle in flight.
+And the four living creatures, each of them with six wings, are full of eyes all around and within” (Rev 4:3-8).

 Later we read that the twenty-four elders lay their crowns before the throne and say,

-“You are worthy, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they were created and have their being” (Rev 4:11).
+“Worthy are you, our Lord and God to receive glory and honor and power, for you created all things, and by your will they existed and were created.”
+(Rev 4:11).

 This is the center of everything.
 At the center of history is not an impersonal chemical reaction.
 At the center of the universe is not chance and randomness.
 There is a throne, and on that throne there is a sovereign God who rules the world.
 John goes on to tell us many other things about the future.
 But he wants us to get this clear at the beginning.

 At the center of everything is a throne—the throne of God.
 And we are called to ultimately trust nothing other than God on his throne.
 The world and all of us in it are not held in the hand of Caesar.
 We are not in the hand of any government or boss or family member.
 If we are Christians who trust in the Lamb who was slain, we are in the hand of the one who bought us with the Lamb’s blood.
-The future is not meaningless.
+Therefore, the future is not meaningless.
 It is not anonymous.
 It is not foreboding and empty like a soon-to-be occupied casket.
 No, the future is full and bright for Christians because of this throne.
 Trust God for his perfect rule.

 The Lion, the Lamb on the Throne